mallocator/Orayen/README.md

 Location of the configuration file, that will override all default and command line options

 _env (Default = local)_
-Possible Environments are: dev, local and prod
+Possible Environments are: dev, embedded and prod

 _port (Default = 7443)_
 Server port on which REST calls can be made via https authentication